LennardMikeSzeifert/coding-practice_LS/README.md

 # 🗓️ Daily Web Dev Challenges

-Welcome to my daily coding practice repository!
+Welcome to my coding practice repository!
 This is where I sharpen my **problem-solving skills**, deepen my **JavaScript knowledge**, and explore **full-stack web development concepts** — one challenge at a time.

 ---